Employee Retention Strategies During the Great Resignation

 There are numerous approaches employers can take to show they acknowledge their best employees.
 For instance, when they go above and beyond, managers should make it a point to thank them.

 Kimpton does an excellent job in employee recognition.
-Its monthly ‘Kimpton Moment’ recognizes Kimpton employee who goes the extra mile for a guest or fellow staff.
+Its quarterly ‘Kimpton Moment’ recognizes Kimpton employee who goes the extra mile for a guest or fellow staff.
 The ‘Ultimate Kimpton Moment Winner’ receives a $10,000 cash prize for demonstrating Kimpton’s values at the end of the year.

 When giving kudos to an employee for a job well done, make it regular, immediate, and specific to reinforce positive behaviors and boost motivation.